fermyon/developer/content/spin/kubernetes.md

 ## Next Steps

-- Use the appropriate guide below to configure Kubernetes cluster for Spin Apps
+- Use the appropriate guide below to configure Kubernetes cluster for Spin Apps.
-- Follow the instructions in the “Run a Spin Workload in Kubernetes” guide below
+- Follow the instructions in the “Run a Spin Workload in Kubernetes” guide below.

 {{ tabs "platforms" }}